fleray/esri_web_playground/esri.d.ts and a sample/esri typescript/README.md

  - Why this development ?

-	To be used in TypeScript, each library must have a given definition  file (an XXX.d.ts file where XX stands for the name of the associated JavaScript library).
+	To be used in TypeScript, each library must have a given definition  file (an XXX.d.ts file where XXX stands for the name of the associated JavaScript library).
 	Here is proposed a TypeScript definition file for the esri Javascript library named "ArcGIS API for JavaScript Version 3.4"

  - Do I have to have Microsoft Visual Studio 2012 ?